David Warner now a candidate for captaincy after Cricket Australia alters player policy

 The dynamic opener and former Test vice-captain was banned from any leadership role in Australia over his part in the Cape Town ball tampering affair in 2018.

-He was also slapped with a one-year playing suspension, but bounced back to reclaim his place in the national side across all three formats of the game.

-Under Cricket Australia’s amended policy, Warner will now be able to request a review of his captaincy ban before a panel of three code of conduct commissioners.
+“I understand that they put a ban in place, but banning someone for life I think is a bit harsh.

+“So it’s just an opportunity to come out and actually, you know, show that I’m actually remorseful.
+I’ve done my time to get back into the Australian cricket setup.”

-The 36-year-old must show that “exceptional circumstances exist to justify modifying a sanction”, including demonstrating remorse and evidence of improved behaviour.
+Under the new rule, a player must show that “exceptional circumstances exist to justify modifying a sanction”, including demonstrating remorse and evidence of improved behaviour.

-The new rule “acknowledges that players and player support personnel are capable of genuine reform or rehabilitation.
+CA said the policy “acknowledges that players and player support personnel are capable of genuine reform or rehabilitation”.

-“It is intended to provide the player or player support personnel with an opportunity to resume their previously held positions or responsibilities in specific circumstances,” CA added.
+“It is intended to provide the player or player support personnel with an opportunity to resume their previously held positions or responsibilities in specific circumstances,” it added.

-Under the previous code of conduct, players had no right to review a sanction once it had been accepted.

 Pat Cummins is currently Australia’s Test and ODI captain and Aaron Finch skipper of the T20 side.